Jalingo: Climate

-The wet season in Jalingo is oppressive and cloudy, the dry season is partly cloudy, and it's hot all year round.
-The average annual temperature ranges from 61 to 99 degrees Fahrenheit, with lows and highs of 56 and 105 degrees respectively.
+Like most of Nigeria, Jalingo has a tropical savanna climate (Köppen Aw).
+The wet season is oppressive and cloudy, the dry season is partly cloudy, and it is hot year round.
+Temperatures typically range from 61 to 99 F, with usual extreme lows and highs of 56 °F and 105 °F respectively.
 With a usual increase in rainfall on the crest and to the windward and a rain shadow on the leeward side, Jalingo's climate exhibits a straightforward pattern of east-west climatic zones that has been modified by the influence of some highlands.

 With an average daily high temperature of 96 °F, the hot season lasts for 2.3 months, from February 4 to April 15.
 With an average high of 99 °F and low of 74 °F, March is the hottest month of the year in Jalingo.

 With an average daily high temperature below 86 °F, the cool season lasts for 3.4 months, from June 25 to October 6.
-In Jalingo, December is the coldest month of the year, with an average low of 63 °F and high of 91 °F.
+In Jalingo, December is the coolest month of the year, with an average low of 63 °F and high of 91 °F.